 These functions are not security relevant functions, i.e. they must not be used to hash security values like keys etc. There are implemented no countermeasures against side channel attacks.
-The TOE provides the functionality of hash computation if and only if the optional TORNADO-E Secure RSA/ECC library is delivered. .
+The TOE provides the functionality of hash computation if and only if the optional TORNADOTM-T Secure RSA/ECC library is delivered. ...

-- A Digital True Random Number Generator (DTRNG FRO M) library that meets some of ANSSI requirements (French scheme) - Secure Boot Loader is a loader for downloading in Flash and can download the encrypted user code with AES - System API is an Application Programming Interface which controls Non-Volatile Memory (NOR Flash), receives and transmits data from a host and utilities supported.
+- A Digital True Random Number Generator (DTRNG FRO) library that meets some of ANSSI RGS requirements (French Scheme). - Another DTRNG FRO library called EHP DTRNG FRO library that passes statistical tests required by Test Procedure A for AIS31 standard. - Secure Boot Loader is a loader for downloading in Flash and can download the encrypted user code with AES - System API is an Application Programming Interface which controls Non-Volatile Memory (NOR Flash), receives and transmits data from a host and utilities supported.
 It is used in Bootloader and can be also used for the Security IC Embedded Software.
 No security relevant policy, mechanism or function is supported